Sakib1605/Sales-Performance-Analysis-Dashboard-Using-Excel/README.md

 The objective of the **Sales Performance Analysis Dashboard** was to create a comprehensive, interactive, and automated solution for analyzing sales performance across multiple dimensions.
 This dashboard enables businesses to gain actionable insights by dynamically filtering data, visualizing key metrics, and generating automated reports based on user-defined filters.

 Key goals included:
-- Integrating multiple datasets (**Customers**, **Orders**, and **Sales**) into a unified dataset for seamless analysis.
+- Integrate multiple datasets (Customers, Orders, and Sales) into a unified, analytics-ready dataset using SQL for efficient querying and scalable processing.
-- Designing an intuitive, interactive dashboard that provides insights into sales trends, customer segments, product performance, and shipping modes.
+- Design an intuitive Excel dashboard that offers dynamic insights into sales trends, customer segments, top-performing products, regional patterns, and shipping preferences.
-- Implementing automation with VBA to automate data update and the generation of custom sales performance reports.
+- Implement automation using VBA to streamline data updates, apply user-defined filters, and generate custom PDF reports without manual intervention.

 ---